 The Akashic Masters encouraged Kim to really experience the emotions that lay beneath the choices she made in that life.
-She was reluctant to admit it, but they were very similar to how she felt in this moment.
+She was reluctant to admit it, but they were very similar to how she felt at this moment.

 “I don’t know what I’m supposed to do with this information,” she said.
 “It’s not like I can just pull out of all of my commitments or stop taking care of my family.”

 I recognized the fear that accompanies a revelation that requires change.
-At first it can feel overwhelming, as if you’re trapped between either continuing down the road you’re on, or letting people down.
+At first, it can feel overwhelming as if you’re trapped between either continuing down the road you’re on, or letting people down.

 The third option

-As Kim and I discussed what we had learned in her Akashic Records, I invited her to consider that she didn’t have to make enormous changes at this point, that it didn’t need to be either/or.
+As Kim and I discussed what we had learned in her Akashic Records, I invited her to consider that she didn’t have to make enormous changes at this point and that it didn’t need to be either/or.
 Perhaps releasing just one commitment would open the door for her to discover something that brought her true joy.

 I sensed she was unsure that an answer like that was possible, but a few months later she got in touch.
 While she hadn’t felt comfortable letting go of any of her current commitments, she had decided not to make any new ones.

 Two of the obligations had come to an end and she used the time she got back to sign up for a sculpting class.
-“It’s something I’ve always wanted to try, but never had the time.
+“It’s something I’ve always wanted to try but never had the time.
 I see now that I get to decide how I spend my time.
-Maybe not all of it, but enough so that I feel I’m doing something for me.
+Maybe not all of it, but enough so that I feel I’m doing something for myself.
 And it’s really amazing.”